About Museum of the Prime Minister

 Co-founder and Trustee

-Sir Anthony Seldon is a widely-respected authority on all matters relating to Number 10 and Britain’s prime ministers.
+Sir Anthony is a widely-respected authority on all matters relating to Number 10 and Britain’s prime ministers.

 His first book on a prime minister, Churchill’s Indian Summer, was published forty years ago.
 He has since written or edited more than 40 books, including definitive insider accounts of six of the last prime ministers.